Lemon: Other uses

 Lemons were the primary commercial source of citric acid before the development of fermentation-based processes.

 Lemon oil is used in aromatherapy.
 Lemon oil aroma does not influence the human immune system, but may contribute to relaxation.

 An educational science experiment involves attaching electrodes to a lemon and using it as a battery to produce electricity.
 Although very low power, several lemon batteries can power a small digital watch.

 Lemon juice forms a simple invisible ink, developed by heat.

 Lemon juice is sometimes used to increase the blonde color of hair, acting as a natural highlight after the moistened hair is exposed to sunlight.
-This works because citric acid acts as bleach.